radiopiclub/radiopiclub.github.io/_posts/2020-08-05-performance-test-of-Raspberry-Pi-FT8-decoding.md

 tags: RadioPi RPi FT8
 ---

-After we launched the first version of RadoPi in Chinese, many OMs would have such a question.
-Can the performance of a small Raspberry Pi meet the FT8 QSQ?
+After we launched the first version of RadoPi, many OMs would have such a question: Can the performance of a small Raspberry Pi meet the FT8 QSO?
 For this reason, we designed a test as close as the actual scene , and used the same data to make a comparison between different versions of RPis and PCs.

-Let me start with the conclusion:
+Let's start with the conclusion:

 - Fixed/remote/QRO:
-    - Raspberry Pi 4B 2G is preferred
+    - Raspberry Pi 4B 2G is preferred.
     - It can basically guarantee normal communication with deep decoding.
     - However, when there are many parallel signals, your QSO partner may need to repeat tx multiple times.
 - Portable/QRP:
-    - At least Raspberry Pi 3B should be used,
+    - At least Raspberry Pi 3B should be used.
     - Without deep decoding (ignoring weak signals), it can basically communicate normally when there are less than 10 parallel signals.
     - When there are many parallel signals, your QSO partner may need to repeat tx multiple times.
 - SWL: